devdhar04/Kafka-Consumer/README.md

 ## Architecture Overview

-I have choose Java for Develping the Client side with Apache Kafka.
+I have choosen Java for Develping the Client side with Apache Kafka.
 ### Why I have choose kafka
 - **Scalability**: Kafka is designed to scale horizontally, allowing you to handle large volumes of data and high throughput.
 Producers can write data to Kafka topics distributed across multiple brokers, enabling linear scalability as you add more hardware.
 - **High Throughput**: Kafka is optimized for high throughput and low latency, making it suitable for real-time data streaming applications.
 Producers can efficiently write large volumes of data to Kafka topics, and consumers can process data in parallel to achieve low-latency processing.